Elly Pittaway BVSc MRCVS – Veterinary Surgeon and Company Director

 Hayley Carroll RVN – Veterinary Nurse

-I've always wanted to work with animals since a young age so here I am.
-I have recently qualified as a registered veterinary nurse and am enjoying the challenges this brings.
+I’ve always wanted to work with animals since a young age so here I am.
+Since qualifying as a registered veterinary nurse I am enjoying the challenges this brings.

-I have a puppy called Ripley, 2 guinea pigs called spooks and Starbug, and an elderly cat, Gypsy.
-In my spare time I enjoy spending time with my pets, dog training and cycling
+I have two dogs, called Ripley and Shula.
+In my spare time I enjoy spending time with my pets, dog training and cycling.

 I enjoy being able to help animals and owners, and I love working with my colleagues at Broad Lane.

 I qualified as an RVN in 2005.
 I decided to become a VN due to my love of animals especially dogs and cats.
 I grew up with Irish setters, and they remain my best friends still today...
 I currently am owned by 4!

 My parents always used Broad Lane Vets with our pets and it left a great impression on me and I was given the opportunity to work there to carry out my veterinary nursing training in 2003.
 I left in 2008 to work for Guide Dogs but returned in 2011 to work Sundays.
 Why?
 Because I love the practice and the staff.